goromlagche/goromlagche.github.io/index.md

 ---

 <br>
-As a consultant, I have worked with small to medium startups, across multiple domains, working on web applications, building MVPs, optimizing, and fixing existing legacy codebase.
+As a consultant, I have worked with small to medium startups to unicorns, across multiple domains, across the globe.
+Mostly working on web applications, building MVPs, optimizing, and fixing existing legacy codebase.

 I have been working Remotely most of my career.
 I actually have worked with organizations from 6 different countries, so far.